 Strauss and Werner observed that the intellectually disabled adolescents in their care manifested the same perceptual, mood, and learning disorders that Kurt Goldstein had found in head-injured soldiers.
 Following World War 1, Goldstein studied a large number of brain-injured soldiers intensively and for long periods.
 These studies led to entirely novel conceptions of problems such as aphasia, agnosia, and tonus disturbances, and systematic descriptions of behavioral changes wrought by brain injury.
 Goldstein also devised rehabilitation programs aimed at returning brain-injured soldiers to some level of productivity.

-While this line of reasoning comprises an invalid argument — if A then B; B; therefore A — this moved the field forward in a dramatic way.
-The term “brain damage” was, however, mitigated to a less deleterious one, namely minimal brain dysfunction, and dyslexia together with at least one hundred childhood problems such as strabismus and “sleeping abnormally light or deep,” were included in this all-compassing term (Clements, 1966) — a term no longer in use.
+While this line of reasoning comprises an invalid argument — if A then B; B; therefore A — this moved the field forward dramatically.
+The term “brain damage” was, however, mitigated to a less harmful one, namely minimal brain dysfunction, and dyslexia, together with at least one hundred childhood problems such as strabismus and “sleeping abnormally light or deep,” were included in this all-compassing term (Clements, 1966) — a term no longer in use.

 Samuel A. Kirk

-In 1963 Samuel A. Kirk coined the term learning disabilities (LD) to describe children who have disorders in the development of language, speech, reading, and associated communication skills, and introduced it to a large group of parents in Chicago, Illinois.
-They enthusiastically accepted the term and shortly thereafter established the Association for Children with Learning Disabilities.
+In 1963 Samuel A. Kirk coined the term learning disabilities (LD) to describe children with disorders in the development of language, speech, reading, and associated communication skills.
+He introduced it to a large group of parents in Chicago, Illinois.
+They enthusiastically accepted the term and, shortly after that, established the Association for Children with Learning Disabilities.

-Advocacy groups, in the rush to generate public awareness of the condition of dyslexia, with the cooperation of a compliant media, have perpetuated the belief that a host of famous individuals such as Albert Einstein, Leonardo da Vinci, Thomas Edison, Walt Disney, and Hans Christian Anderson were dyslexic.
 The folk myth — the “affliction of the geniuses” — continues to be spread even though the fact that knowledge of the definition of dyslexia and the reading of any standard biographies would immediately reveal the inaccuracy of many such claims (Stanovich, 1989).
-For example, as Coles (1987) points out, Einstein’s reading of Kant and Darwin at age thirteen is hardly representative of individuals who are currently labeled dyslexic.
-A systematic study of Hans Christian Andersen’s diaries, letters and poems from age 20 to age 70 concluded that “in all probability, the notion that Andersen had dyslexia is a myth” (Kihl et al., 2000).
+For example, as Coles (1987) points out, Einstein’s reading of Kant and Darwin at age thirteen hardly represents individuals currently labeled dyslexic.
+Likewise, a systematic study of Hans Christian Andersen’s diaries, letters, and poems from age 20 to 70 concluded that “in all probability, the notion that Andersen had dyslexia is a myth” (Kihl et al., 2000).